ajramos/cloud-certs/gcp-pcne-cert.md

         1. Static default: 64
         2. Dynamic default: 32
 3. Reserve IP and ports per VM
-    1. A NAT connectin of IP and port can use more than one external IP
+    1. A NAT connection of IP and port can use more than one external IP
         1. Static port allocation: source IP & port are fixed and can't use more
         2. Dynamic port allocation: change with demand